freqtrade/freqtrade/docs/hyperopt.md

 - `stoploss`: search for the best stoploss value
 - space-separated list of any of the above values for example `--spaces roi stoploss`

+### Position stacking and disabling max market positions.

+In some situations, you may need to run Hyperopt (and Backtesting) with the `--eps`/`--enable-position-staking` and `--dmmp`/`--disable-max-market-positions` arguments.

+By default, hyperopt emulates the behavior of the Freqtrade Live Run/Dry Run, where only one open trade is allowed for every traded pair.
+The total number of trades open for all pairs is also limited by the `max_open_trades` setting.
+During Hyperopt/Backtesting this may lead to some potential trades to be hidden (or masked) by previosly open trades.

+The `--eps`/`--enable-position-stacking` argument allows emulation of buying the same pair multiple times, while `--dmmp`/`--disable-max-market-positions` disables applying `max_open_trades` during Hyperopt/Backtesting (which is same as setting `max_open_trades` to a very high number).

+!!!
+Note
+    Dry/live runs will **NOT** use position stacking - therefore it does make sense to also validate the strategy without this as it's closer to reality.

+You can also enable position stacking in the configuration file by explicitly setting `"position_stacking"=true`.

 ## Understand the Hyperopt Result

 Once Hyperopt is completed you can use the result to create a new strategy.